 The Seed plant in Bečej is an investment worth over €30 million.
 The second corn line was opened on 8th December.
 Besides this, we have opened a line for processing sunflower seed

-At the Field days in Bečej you announced the building of an R&D centre in Stara Pazova.
+At the Field days in Bečej, you announced the building of an R&D centre in Stara Pazova.

 – I am proud to announce that the research and development centre in Stara Pazova opened on 14th December.
 This is a great event for KWS, but also for Serbian farmers, as we are starting a full programme of processing and developing hybrids in our country for Serbia’s specific conditions.

-At our station we will be applying the latest results in the field of corn processing and selection.
+At our station, we will be applying the latest results in the field of corn processing and selection.
 The station will be completely equipped with modern equipment and machinery for the independent creation of hybrid lines, processing small quantities of seed, sowing experiments and analysis of the results.

 The value of intellectual property in lines and knowledge will surpass the value of the Bečej processing centre severalfold.

-Such investment and research shows total dedication and recognition of the value and potential of Serbian agriculture on the part of KWS, and it sends a clear signal to our partners regarding who they can count and rely on in future.
+Such investment and research show total dedication and recognition of the value and potential of Serbian agriculture on the part of KWS, and it sends a clear signal to our partners regarding who they can count and rely on in future.

 What is your suggestion of KWS hybrids?

 – I would especially like to emphasise the new hybrids of the group CLIMACONTROL3 Kolumbaris and Kerbanis and the hybrid Konfites.
-To the great joy of producers, exceptional yields have been seen this year from the group FAO 600 Konsens, but also from the well tried Kermess.
+To the great joy of producers, exceptional yields have been seen this year from the group FAO 600 Konsens, but also from the well-tried Kermess.